isabella232/uxp-photoshop/src/pages/guides/uxp_basics/index.md

 #### Kitchen Sink Example
 This is sample code, not actually a tool.
 But the [uxp-ui-kitchen-sink-plugin](../../linktbd.md) is very useful in showing the kinds of controls you can use in UXP.
 It covers both Spectrum and native controls.

-#### Alchemist Plugin by Jaroslav Bereza
-The third-party [Alchemist plugin](../../linktbd.md) is ideal for developers who need to use batchPlay in their Photoshop plugins.
-It basically listens to every event in Photoshop and produces a log suitable for use in batchPlay calls.
-Alchemist also contains an inspector that can be used to browse the Photoshop DOM.

 #### HTML Playground
 The [HTML PLayground](https://github.com/adobe-uxp/ps-uxp-html-playground) plugin is designed to make it simple to test out simple HTML layouts in Photoshop using UXP's layout engine.
 To use this, install the plugin using the UXP Developer Tool.